 Food and wellbeing

 The food industry is absolutely massive at the moment, and, like online shopping, it’s only going to get bigger.
-For example, a Barclays 2015 survey suggested that the convenience food sector will grow by 30% over the next five years – people are now ditching the weekly shop and opting for daily food shopping instead.
+For example, a Barclays 2015 survey suggested that the convenience food sector will grow by 30% over the next five years (so very profitable) – people are now ditching the weekly shop and opting for daily food shopping instead.
 However, that still presents a problem: people want fast food.
 So then, can fast food be healthy?
 Yes, it can, as companies such as ‘Hello Fresh’ are targeting busy city-workers who don’t have enough time to cook for themselves or shop – they get fresh and healthy produce delivered to them, all ready to go.
 Once again, it’s all about finding your target audience, and exploiting their needs in a new and exciting way.

 If you happen to be handy in the kitchen, why not start your own food delivery service?
 People love healthy recipes and, importantly, new ideas.
 Similarly, why not begin your own YouTube food channel to showcase your recipes to the wider public?
 You could join the trend of starting your own street food stall – all you need to do is register with the environmental health service (which is free).